Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsubsection{Testing Protocols}

-We test GEM in both the simulated environment in Fig.~\ref{Fig: simulated_envi} and the real platform in Fig.~\ref{Fig: hardware_setup}.
+We analyze policies using both the aforementioned simulated environments and a real-world platform.
 The primary evaluation metric is the task completion success rate.
 In Pick, the objects in various geometric structures are successively conveyed on the conveyor belt.
 The success condition for Pick is the gripper successfully picks the moving object up.
 In Put and Insert, an object and a container are moving on a conveyor belt.
-Success is defined as the robot arm placing the object inside the container.
+Success is defined as the robot arm places the object inside the container.
 For Rotate, the robot hand grasps and rotates the object on the conveyor belt to the target orientation.
 Success is achieved if the yaw, pitch, and roll errors are all within 5 degrees.
 The default moving speed of the conveyor belt is 0.1 m/s.
-To mitigate the influence of random errors, we conduct each experiment for 100 times to compute the average success rate.
+To mitigate the influence of random errors, we repeat each experiment for 100 times to compute the average success rate.

+In simulation, we validate policies based on the in-domain and out-of-domain settings.
+In the in-domain setting, the policies are evaluated in Isaac Gym to manipulate the objects that have appeared in training demonstrations.
+By contrast, for the out-of-domain setting, the policies manipulate the unseen objects shown as Fig.~\ref{Fig: IsaacSim_envi}~(b) in Isaac Sim environments.
+For real-robot experiments, we test policies with the tuned sim-to-real and zero-shot sim-to-real settings.
+In tuned sim-to-real, the policies pre-trained with simulated data are further fine-tuned with 10 real-world demonstrations before evaluation.
+Differently, the zero-shot sim-to-real setting requires the policies to operate a real robot without real-world data tuning.